Skip to main content

 Turret uses advanced natural language processing to:

-1. Analyze text meaning: Extract semantic features from your event metadata
+1. Analyze text meaning: Generate vector embeddings for your event metadata using an embedding model

-2. Find similarities: Compare events based on intent and context, not just keywords
+2. Find similarities: Compare events based on embedding similarity, not just keywords

 3. Create clusters: Group events that share similar meanings or patterns